pandosme/axis-common-node-red/README.md

-# axis-common-node-red:mongo
+# axis-common-node-red: objectpaht
-Common Node-RED configuration when scripting cameras with a local mongo database container.
+Node-RED environment/configuration for objectpath-abalyzer.
+The ObjectPath application needs to be cloned from the Node-RED projects.

 # pre-requisites
 - Linux host with Docker, Docker-compose and GIT installed

-# Node-RED Configuration
+# Container configuration
-You may want to alter the following default settings
+You may want to alter the docker-compose default settings based on your environment

-## docker-compose.yaml
-- Port = 8600
+- Port = 8640
 - Timezone = Europe/Stockholm
-- container_name (if you paln to have multiple instance of Node-RED containers)
+- objectpath-nodered (if you paln to have multiple instance)

-## settings.js
+# Node-RED configuration
+You may want to alter the default configuration of Node-RED based on your environment
 - httpAdminRoot: '/admin',   (Default flows view url http://address:8600/admin)
 - ui: { path: "/" },         (Default dashboard url http://address:8600/)
 - adminAuth:                 (Default disabled.
 It is recommended that you enable admin credentials.
 See [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red#editor--admin-api-security))